Edmund Warwick: Career

-Some of his credits included The Adventures of Robin Hood, Z-Cars and Doctor Who.
+Some of his TV credits included The Adventures of Sir Lancelot, The Adventures of Robin Hood (where he played 15 different characters), Emergency Ward 10, Z-Cars, No Hiding Place and Doctor Who.

-In the last of those Warwick portrayed the character of Darrius in The Keys of Marinus, doubled for William Hartnell as the First Doctor in The Dalek Invasion of Earth after the lead actor was injured during filming.
+In Dr Who, Warwick portrayed the character of Darrius in The Keys of Marinus, doubled for William Hartnell as the First Doctor in The Dalek Invasion of Earth after the lead actor was injured during filming.
 He also played a robot double of Hartnell's Doctor in The Chase, this duplicate having been created by the Daleks.